jlitven/Vexer/README.md

 vexer my_words.txt
 ```

+You may need to call `sudo vexer` to allow administrator permissions.

+_Note: Make sure Anki is closed or else vexer will give you a locked database error._

-Upon running for the first time, `vexer` will ask you for your anki collection path and the name of the deck the words will be added to.
+Upon running for the first time, `vexer` will ask you for your Anki collection path and the name of the deck the words will be added to.
 These will be stored in a `config.ini` file in the local package directory which you can edit if these parameters change.

-You can also include the number of choices in a card using the -n_c paramater as well as the number of definitions for each part of speech using the -n_d parameter:
+You can also include the number of choices in a card using the -n_c (ranging from 2-5) paramater as well as the number of definitions for each part of speech using the -n_d parameter:
 ```
 vexer goofy funky silly -n_c 3 -n_d 2
 ```

-`vexer` also stores these parameters in the `config.ini` file.
+`vexer` stores defaults for these parameters in the `config.ini` file.

 For information about all parameters run:
 ```
 vexer --help
 ```

-_Note: Vexer adds the tag `vocabulary` to the anki cards.
+_Note: Vexer adds the tag `vocabulary` to the Anki cards.
 Do not edit these tags as vexer uses this tag information._

 ## Uninstall
 `vexer` can be uninstalled using `pip`: